Experts Demand Scientific Forum, Evidence To Address Growing Leopard Encounter Issue - UrduPoint

 Earlier, Chairperson of IWMB Rina Saeed Khan wrote on her Twitter account, "This sad incident occurred last night (Tuesday) around 2.15 a.m. on GT road (from Isd to Taxila) below Nicholson monument.
 Leopard jumped out onto road (chasing a prey?) & got run over by truck.
 Then was hit by another car whose bumper broke.
 Common leopard did not survive.

 "A cameraman who was following car which hit leopard took this footage last night.
 We sent IWMB team to recover leopard for autopsy but unfortunately body has gone missing today.
 We are trying to locate eyewitnesses to file FIR at local police station in Sangjani."
 She urged the masses to provide information available in the case.
-"If you have any information regarding this incident plz message me directly.
+"If you have any information regarding this incident please message me directly.
 It is illegal to remove the remains of this endangered common leopard.
-The wildlife Dept needs to do an autopsy.
-We are filing an FIR."/395
+The wildlife department needs to do an autopsy.
+We are filing an FIR."/395/778